 Continuing through the Grand Staircase, stopping briefly for lunch at a cozy little coffee shop hidden under the rocks and hills, we finally got to the sign I had been waiting for.
 Hell's Backbone!
 I'm going to take the liberty of quoting from another website here: "Hellís Backbone Road is one of the most dramatic stretches of road in Utah as it travels along a ridge with a sheer drop on both sides.
 Hellís Backbone Bridge spans a crevasse on a narrow ridge no wider than the bridge itself."
 That ain't no lie, and that bridge was single lane!
 This road actually managed to scare me, and I kept the speed down to around 15 mph for most of this white-knuckle ride!

-At the end of Hell's Backbone is the road to Posey Lake, another beautiful scenic spot, and something of a surprise at almost 10,000 feet above sea level.
+Somewhere around the middle of Hell's Backbone is the road to Posey Lake, another beautiful scenic spot.
 Heading back down the gravel road to Escalante and Route 12, we made our way to our next overnight stop, a really nice little motel, Pole's Place, in Boulder, Utah.
+Or did we ... :) Just before the turn for the motel is one of the other roads I wanted to check out, and as it happened we had just enough daylight left to do it - Burr Trail Road is 75 miles of paved road winding through some of the most picturesque landscape imaginable.

 A little side note here - when I win the lottery (which I should really start playing one of these days) I think I'll buy a summer house here in Boulder - I really liked the town, and the proximity to Route 12, Hell's Backbone and Burr Trail, etc. make it a perfect spot to spend summers!
 Sadly I'm not sure the folks living there would be as thrilled about this though, since the "summer home" crowd is driving up the prices of real estate to the point that the locals are finding it tough to be able to afford to stay.